Published by Carl Hedinger. Last Updated on October 11, 2023.

 There is no admission and the free park is open year-round.
 However, keep the weather in mind, as it can drastically change between lower elevations and Jump Off Rock.

-There are about 20 parking spots available, and you can easily walk to Jump Off Rock from your car.
+There are about 20 parking spots available, and you can easily walk to Jump Off Rock overlook from your car.

 Visitors with limited mobility shouldn’t have too much trouble reaching the overlook, either.